Beef Stuffed Cabbage

 How do I keep cabbage leaves from tearing?

-Boil just long enough to soften, and cut the thick rib near the base of each leaf if needed for easier rolling.
+Boil just long enough to soften them.
+Cut out the thick rib near the base of each leaf if it makes rolling difficult.

 Does the rice cook fully in the rolls?

 Yes.
-The uncooked rice cooks as the rolls simmer—make sure the pot stays covered with liquid.
+The uncooked rice will cook as the rolls simmer—keep the pot covered with enough liquid.

 Can I make stuffed cabbage ahead of time?

 Yes.
-It reheats well and often tastes even better the next day.
+It reheats very well and often tastes even better the next day.

 Can I freeze stuffed cabbage?

 Yes.
-Freeze cooled rolls with a little cooking liquid, then thaw and reheat gently.
+Cool completely, freeze with some cooking liquid in airtight containers, then thaw and reheat gently.